 Let us begin with reassurance: even if some apps crash after you’ve upgraded your Mac to the latest OS Mojave, there is still a chance it’s a temporary problem.
 We can’t advise you to wait it out though, because there’s also a chance something went pretty wrong.

 That’s why in this article we’ll go over a bunch of reasons and solutions for your app crashing problem.
-We’ll review general app compatibility for Mac apps on High Sierra, because the good people of this world have already created a list of all the apps that work on this system and that don’t.
+We’ll review general app compatibility for Mac apps on macOS, because the good people of this world have already created a list of all the apps that work on this system and that don’t.
 If you find your problematic app on the list, you’ll know why it fails.

 We’ll see what could be the reasons apps don’t work and how to find out if they will.

 About High Sierra app compatibility

 One of the reasons your app crashes could be that it’s incompatible with the new OS.
 What it means is that app developers haven’t updated it times to run with the new system requirements.

 If you don’t feel like looking through a nearly endless list of apps and just want to know if the majority of apps are ready for the new macOS, then yes, they are.
 Most popular apps are fully-functional on the new system.
 In case you have doubts, try looking into the About section and see when your app was last updated and to which version.